thomaspinckney3/cs4501/Project2.md

 Fixtures
 --------
-Final thing before we call it a day, you need to add fixtures so that testing (and grading on our side) becomes a lot easier.
+Final thing before we call it a day, you need to add fixtures.
+You can think of fixtures as initial data provided to an empty database.
+It’s sometimes (eg. when testing, grading) useful to pre-populate your database with hard-coded data when you’re first setting up an app so that you can use the app directly.
+To avoid hard-coding test data everytime you have a clean database, we use Django fixtures which does the work for you automatically.

 Here's a quick introduction of fixture and a tutorial on how to use fixtures to preload data or export your db:

 General steps for creating fixtures:

-Dump existing db data using
+Dump existing db data to db.json (JSON file name does not matter) using

 	python manage.py dumpdata > db.json

 See Django documentation for the various options for dumpdata: https://docs.djangoproject.com/en/1.9/ref/django-admin/#dumpdata

-The command saves the output of dumpdata to db.json.
+This is an example fixture.
+You can see it is basically Django model instances serialized into JSON format.

+	[
+	  {
+	    "model": "myapp.person",
+	    "pk": 1,
+	    "fields": {
+	      "first_name": "John",
+	      "last_name": "Lennon"
+	    }
+	  },
+	  {
+	    "model": "myapp.person",
+	    "pk": 2,
+	    "fields": {
+	      "first_name": "Paul",
+	      "last_name": "McCartney"
+	    }
+	  }
+	]

-To use your fixture for a clean database instance:
+To use your fixture to pre-populate a **clean** database instance:

 Run command

 	python manage.py loaddata db.json

+The command will deserialize the models instances and loaded them into your database.

 See Django documentation for the various options for loaddata: https://docs.djangoproject.com/en/1.9/howto/initial-data/